mysto/python-fpe/README.md

 The domain size was revised in FF3-1 to radix<sup>minLen</sup> >= 1,000,000 and is represented by the constant `DOMAIN_MIN` in `ff3.py`..
 FF3-1 is in draft status and new 56-bit test vectors are not yet available.

-Regarding how the "tweak" is used as input: the tweak is required in the initial `FF3Cipher` constructor, but can optionally be overriden of in each `encrypt` and `decrypt` calls.
+Regarding how the "tweak" is used as input: the tweak is required in the initial `FF3Cipher` constructor, but can optionally be overriden in each `encrypt` and `decrypt` call.
 This usage makes it similar to passing an IV or nonce when creating an encryptor object.

 ## Author